-- Mobile students - Priorities of the Erasmus+ Programme: the student's perspective on programme inclusion has increased, particularly when facing inclusion top-ups.
-In fact, an average of 46% of respondents strongly agreed that the inclusion measures are being well implemented by the Erasmus+ programme; - Pre-departure support: access to information is crucial for students: 15.37% of the respondents asked for more financial support in the pre-departure moment; - Means of transport used during mobility: flying is still the most popular means of transportation to arrive at the mobility destination, with 71.04% and 70.05% of the respondents using it as the method of transport to arrive and depart from mobility.
-Although it is important to highlight that the bus is the preferred method for trips during mobility; - Challenges faced by the students: the XV ESNsurvey's findings show significant similarities to the XIV ESNsurvey, where lack of funding, problems finding affordable accommodation and difficulties with matching courses are reported as the main problems faced by students.
+- Mobile students - Priorities of the Erasmus + Programme: the student's perspective on programme inclusion has increased, particularly while facing the inclusion top-ups.
+In fact, an average of 50% of respondents agreed that the inclusion measures are being well implemented by the Erasmus+ programme; - Pre-departure support: access to information it's crucial for students, 82% of the respondents asked for more financial support in the pre-departure moment; - Means of transport used during the mobility: flying is still the most popular means of transportation to arrive to the mobility destination, with 73% and 72% of the respondents using it as the method of transport to arrive and depart from mobility.
+Although it's important to highlight that bus is the preferred method for trips during mobility;

-- Satisfaction with hosting and sending universities: students are reportedly satisfied with the services provided by the HEIs, although by comparing to the previous XVI ESNsurvey, the percentage of dissatisfaction has increased both with the sending and hosting institutions. - Timely payment of the grants: by comparing with previous data, it is clear that more students are now obtaining grants on time, with an increase from 32.92% to 36.84%.
+- Challenges faced by the students: the XV ESNsurvey's findings show significant similarities to the XIV ESNsurvey, where lack of funding, problems finding affordable accommodation and difficulties with matching courses reported to the main problems faced by students. - Satisfaction with hosting and sending universities: students are reportedly satisfied with the services provided by the Higher Education Institutions, although by comparing to the previous XVI ESNSurvey, the percentage of dissatisfied has increased both with the sending and hosting institutions. - Timely payment of the grants: by comparing with previous data, it is clear that more students are now obtaining the grants on time, with an increase from 32.92% to 36.8%.
 Although, there are necessary improvements to be made in order to continuously support the students. - Digitalisation: students who did not have access to online processes were dissatisfied with the administration of their mobility experience. - Recognition of credits: it is important to highlight that 42% of students reported courses to be changed during the exchange.
 This emphasises the continuous need to maintain automatic credit recognition for exchange students. - Full-degree students - Funding of the experience aboard: 38.9% of respondents self-funded their international experience, while 21.8% claimed that funding for 75% to 100% of their expenses was actually provided to them.
 This distinction emphasises an important gap in funding opportunities among full-degree students; - Recognition of credits: significantly more than 45% of respondents said they face difficulties getting their degrees recognised.
-However, it is important to highlight that 46% of respondents did not encounter any difficulties with degree recognition after mobility. - Non-mobile students - Motivations to participate in mobility: similar to the other target audiences, 37% and 43%, respectively, of non-mobile students agreed and strongly agreed that "hearing from students who have been abroad" would motivate them to take the step and participate in mobility abroad. - Knowledge of the Erasmus+ initiatives: it became clear that Erasmus+ for studies remains the most well-known, with a staggering 95.53%.
-The International Credit Mobility program and Erasmus+ Traineeships, both identified by 58.08% and 34.99% of respondents, respectively, came next.
-However, programmes like the Blended Intensive Programme (8.84%) and the Erasmus Mundus Joint Masters (27.02%, 18.47%, and 17.57%, respectively, tend to be underrepresented in the understanding of higher education students.
+Although it's important to highlight that 45% of respondents did not encounter any difficulties with degree recognition after mobility. - Non-mobile students - Motivations to participate in the mobility: similarly to the other target audiences with 37% and 43%, respectively, of non-mobile students agreeing and strongly agreeing that "hearing from students who have been abroad" would motivate them to take the step and participate in a mobility abroad.

-• Barriers to participation in mobility: financial restrictions appear to be the biggest obstacle to participation in student mobility.
+- Knowledge of the Erasmus+ initiatives: it became clear that Erasmus+ for studies remains the most well-known, with a staggering 95%.
+The International Credit Mobility program and Erasmus+ Traineeships, both identified by 58% and 35% of respondents, respectively, came next.
+However, programs like the Blended Intensive Programme (9%) and the Erasmus Mundus Joint Masters (27%, 18%, and 18% respectively, tend to be underrepresented in the understanding of higher education students. - Barriers to participate in mobility: financial restrictions appear as the biggest obstacle to participation in student mobility.